 Not just stuffed peppers but Mexican Stuffed Peppers!
 Yummy for sure!

-Okay, more like heavenly, scrumptious, delectable, rich…..ohhh so YUM!
+Okay, more like heavenly, scrumptious, delectable and hyper-rich in flavor…..ohhh so YUM!

-Some of us are use to making Italian stuffed peppers or as in my case, puertorican stuffed peppers (which are just soooo yummy too!) but mexican stuffed peppers have their own uniqueness and simply put, a special touch….and of course taste!
+Some of us are use to making Italian stuffed peppers or as in my case, Puertorican stuffed peppers (which are just soooo yummy too!) but Mexican stuffed peppers have their own uniqueness and simply put, a special touch….and of course taste!
 And folks, a great tibit from this here food blogger, diversity is key in appetizers!
 The colors alone in Mexican stuffed peppers are so enticing and welcoming.
 Eye popping luxuriance!
-And the flavors, the flavors, trust explode in your mouth like a volcano!
+And the flavors, the flavors, just explode in your mouth like a volcano!

 Although these stuffed peppers are not the traditional “chile rellenos” that the diverse Mexican culture offers, I promise, they are truly to become an appetizer that will be added to your menu.